 The Conservancy welcomes visitors to enjoy the Hoh River Recreation and Conservation Area.
 Our goals: restore a natural, mature forest and keep forest and resource management local.

 The Hoh offers an opportunity for a high-profile test case for temperate rain forest restoration that benefits the local community.
 It also fits right into the Conservancy’s Emerald Edge program, which aims to conserve and restore the world’s largest temperate rain forest, stretching from Southeast Alaska through coastal British Columbia and into Washington’s coast.

 750 miles of tributaries flow in the Hoh River below Olympic National Park.

 Restoration includes thinning and planting trees to increase natural diversity, adding log jams and repairing culverts to create more salmon habitat, and fixing forest roads, which can wash out and deliver damaging sediment to streams.
 Local residents already benefit, with jobs related to the restoration.
-Two hundred years from now, says Rolph, big trees will once again thrive, along with the local communities that will be the stewards of this treasured valley.
+Two hundred years from now, big trees will once again thrive, along with the local communities that will be the stewards of this treasured valley.

 In addition to this 10,000 acres on the Hoh, the Conservancy also owns and manages about 5,835 acres along the Clearwater River, a major tributary to the Queets River south of the Hoh.
 These are some of the most important salmon rivers in Washington and indeed on the whole west coast of the United States.